mehulagg/gitlab/doc/development/integrations/secure_partner_integration.md

 security tools into GitLab.
 We ask that our integration partners focus their work on those license tiers so that we can provide the most value to our mutual customers.

-Step 1: do they fill a gap?
-- [ ] 1. mobile scanning
-- [ ] 1. iaas
-- [ ] 1. dependency scanning

-Step 2: do they remove a barrier?

-Step 3: did they integrate with ultimate - yes or no?

 ## What is the GitLab Developer Workflow?

 This workflow is how GitLab users interact with our product and expect it to